Zonotope-Based Elastic Tube Model Predictive Control: Introduction

-The paper is organized as follows.
-Section~\ref{sec:prereq} introduces preliminaries on set operations and zonotopes and reviews tube MPC fundamentals and associated computational challenges.
-Extensions for the scaled zonotopic tube parameterization, facilitating reduced-complexity elastic tube MPC implementations, are given in Section~\ref{sec:rmpc_zonotope}, along with the recursive feasibility analysis.
-A complexity analysis is carried out in Section~\ref{sec:complexity}.
-Practical applications of previously developed techniques are presented in Section~\ref{sec:apps}, in the context of a system with parameterizable size.
-Section~\ref{sec:conclusions} summarizes the paper.
+The paper is organized as follows: Section~\ref{sec:prereq} introduces zonotope and tube MPC fundamentals.
+Section~\ref{sec:rmpc_zonotope} presents the scaled zonotopic tube parameterization and recursive feasibility analysis.
+Complexity and practical applications are detailed in Sections~\ref{sec:complexity} and \ref{sec:apps}, followed by conclusions in Section~\ref{sec:conclusions}.